ibog1/v-server-setup/README.md

     - `PermitRootLogin no` (recommended)
 - Reload SSH to apply: `systemctl reload sshd`

-**Notes:**
+> [!IMPORTANT]

-- Keep a second session open when changing SSH to avoid lockout.
+> Keep a second session open when changing SSH to avoid lockout.
-- Test both negative and positive cases (see Testing).
+> Test both negative and positive cases (see Testing).

 ## Step 2: Install NGINX